-Nothing contained in this or the next preceding section shall be construed to impair or affect the right of any person to whom any debt may be due for work done, or for the use of live stock, machinery or appliances, to maintain a personal action to recover said debt against the person liable therefor, or his sureties, either in connection with the lien suit or in a separate action, and the person bringing such personal action may take out a separate attachment therefor, notwithstanding his lien, and in his affidavit to procure an attachment refer to this section and the judgment, if any, obtained by the plaintiff in such personal action shall not be construed to impair or merge any lien held by said plaintiff under this or the next preceding section; provided, only, that any money collected on said judgment shall be credited on the amount of such lien in any action brought to enforce the same, in accordance with the provisions of this section.
+Nothing contained in this or the next preceding section shall be construed to impair or affect the right of any person to whom any debt may be due for work done, or for the use of livestock, machinery or appliances, to maintain a personal action to recover said debt against the person liable therefor, or his sureties, either in connection with the lien suit or in a separate action, and the person bringing such personal action may take out a separate attachment therefor, notwithstanding his lien, and in his affidavit to procure an attachment need not state that his demand is not secured by a lien he shall state that the attachment is made pursuant to this section, and the judgment, if any, obtained by the plaintiff in such personal action shall not be construed to impair or merge any lien held by said plaintiff under this or the next preceding section; provided, only, that any money collected on said judgment shall be credited on the amount of such lien in any action brought to enforce the same, in accordance with the provisions of this section.

 Comment.
 Section 3065a is amended to make clear that, although an attachment may issue pursuant to the authority granted by this section, the procedures for issuance are those provided by Title 6.5 (commencing with Section 481.010) of Part 2 of the Code of Civil Procedure.
-It should be noted, however, that the plaintiff is not bound by the \$500 limitation, nor the unsecured debt requirement of Section 483.010 of the Code of Civil Procedure.
+It should be noted, however, that the plaintiff is not bound by the \$500 limitation nor the unsecured debt requirement of Section 483.010 of the Code of Civil Procedure.